Naruto Uzumaki: Part I

-Naruto is an orphan who has a dangerous fox-like entity known as Kurama the Nine-Tailed Fox sealed within his body by his father, the Fourth Hokage Minato Namikaze, the leader of the Hidden Leaf Village, at the cost of his own life and that of his wife, Kushina Uzumaki.
-This possession led to Naruto being ridiculed frequently by the rest of Konoha; being associated with him was considered taboo.
+Naruto is an orphan who has a dangerous fox-like entity known as Kurama the Nine-Tailed Fox sealed within his body by his father, the Fourth Hokage Minato Namikaze, the leader of the Hidden Leaf Village, at the cost of his own life and that of his mother, Kushina Uzumaki.
+This possession led to Naruto being ridiculed frequently by the rest of the Leaf Village; being associated with him was considered taboo.
 As a youth, Naruto makes jokes and plays pranks to attract attention.
 Desiring what he lacked in his early life, Naruto dreams of becoming a Hokage himself with the hope that it will bring him the villagers' recognition and respect.
-In an attempt to become a ninja, Naruto is horrified to learn of his Jinchuriki nature but finds acceptance from his teacher, Iruka Umino, whom he views as a father figure.
-After learning the powerful Multi-Shadow Clone Jutsu, an ability to create physical copies of the user, Naruto becomes a ninja.
+In an attempt to become a ninja, Naruto is horrified to learn of his Jinchuriki nature by Mizuki but finds acceptance from his teacher, Iruka Umino, whom he views as a father figure.
+After learning the powerful Multi-Shadow Clone Jutsu, an ability to create physical copies of the user, Naruto becomes a ninja rank Genin.
 He joins a ninja group under the leadership of Kakashi Hatake, where he makes friends with Sasuke Uchiha and Sakura Haruno.
 These are his classmates who are also assigned to Team 7: Sasuke Uchiha, with whom he has had a rivalry since they first met at the ninja academy, and Sakura Haruno, who he has a crush on, which is not reciprocated by her as she is infatuated with Sasuke.